karttur/geoimagine02-docs/_posts/2021/2021-03-10-blog-COPDEM-Process-Chain.markdown

 ## Introduction

-Processing a global DEM all the way form downloading tiles to create coherent indices and metrics of landscapes, is a typical task for which Karttur's GeoImagine Framework was built.
+Processing a global DEM all the way from downloading tiles to create coherent indices and metrics of landscapes, is a typical task for which Karttur's GeoImagine Framework was built.
 Once the DEM is imported and organized within the Framework, it is easy to test different algorithms and visualizations for DEM.
 If you have access to some ground data you can also apply the Framework for comparing the results of different algorithms and parameters against ground data, and thus select the most appropriate landscape model.

 ## Prerequisits